How to Prevent Genital Herpes

 The type of underwear you wear can also have an impact on how many outbreaks you suffer.
 Use 100% cotton underwear which fits loosely without irritating the skin around your genitals.

 Complications of genital herpes

 Complications of genital herpes are rather rare.
 However, some complications have been reported.
-In some cases, the infection spreads to other parts of the body for example to the liver and the eyes.
+In some cases, the infection can spread to other parts of the body for example to the liver and the eyes, or even to the lining around the brain (causing meningitis).
 This happens mostly in people with a weak immune system, who have had the virus for a very long time.
 In people with a weak immune system, herpes can increase the risk of bacterial infections, which can lead to further complications.